MyTooliT/ICOlyzer/README.md

 Contains the ICOtronic tools that can be used on the ICOtronic log files for later analyses of the recorded signals from the ICOc scripts.

-## Version

-This Readme is written for ICOtools v.1.2.0

 ## Tools

 ### IcoPlotter